usethesource/rascal/src/org/rascalmpl/courses/Recipes/Basic/Hello/Hello.md

 The "Hello" example shows where to put your code such that it can do _something_.
 In this case all we do is print `Hello World...`.
-After you know where to put code such that it can be executed, can replace the silly example with more useful things.
+After you know where to put code such that it can be executed, you can replace the slightly silly example with more useful things.

 ##  `hello` on command line, a.k.a. ((RascalShell))

+The place to get Rascal code executed _immediately_ is the ((RascalShell)) prompt.
+[Here]((GettingStarted)) is how to get it started.

-We demonstrate hello via an interactive session with the Rascal system.
-First we get the prompt `rascal>` that shows that Rascal is ready for our input.
+When you have it up and running, it shows the prompt `rascal>` that indicates that Rascal is ready for our input.

-Next, we import the library module [IO]((Library:module:IO)) since hello world requires printing.
+Next, we import the library module [IO]((Library:module:IO)) since we will require a function from that library.
 Rascal responds with the feedback `ok` so we know that all went well.
-Finally, we call `println` and proudly observe our first Rascal output!
+Now we can call `println` and proudly observe our first Rascal output:
 ```rascal-shell
 import IO;
 println("Hello world, this is my first Rascal program");